-- Online libraries and databases for gaining access to full-text journal articles and eBooks, including Westlaw UK and Westlaw Practical Law. - Communication means provided through the VLE and learning technology applications. - Online group-work, for planning, developing, improving, submitting and reflecting on collaborative work completed as part of the programme. - Assessment and feedback tools such as Multiple Choice Tests/Quizzes, Turnitin and the VLE's Gradebook - enabling timely and detailed feedback on student work. - Web-based Office 365 for creating and sharing documents, utilising the calendar, storing files, communicating with peers and teachers.
+- Online libraries and databases for gaining access to full-text journal articles and eBooks including the websites of professional accounting bodies such as ACCA and CIMA. - Communication means provided through the VLE and learning technology applications. - Online group-work, for planning, developing, improving, submitting and reflecting on collaborative work completed as part of the programme. - Assessment and feedback tools such as Multiple-Choice Tests/Quizzes, Turnitin and the VLE's Gradebook - enabling timely and detailed feedback on student work. - Web-based Office 365 for creating and sharing documents, utilising the calendar, storing files, communicating with peers and teachers.